simoneSantoni/net-analysis-smm638/finalCourseProject/README.md

 area of AI [3]; developing AI applcations may require businesses to cope with ethical/societal implications [4, 5] and regulatory issues [6].
-In the context of knowledge intensive industries, there is yet another obstacle to the diffusion of AI, namely, 'people.'
-While some professionals may be thrilled to integrate AI in their daily work, some others may just feel threatened.
+In the context of knowledge intensive industries, there is yet another obstacle to the diffusion of AI, namely, 'professionals.'
+While some individuals may be thrilled to integrate AI in their daily work, some others may just feel threatened.
 This FCP deals with the distribution of security traders opinions about the impact AI can make on 'trading floors.'

 ## Aim & context